 - 2. Literals are "whatsits" nodes and can change spacing, page and line breaking.
 The literal behind the section in the previous example could e.g. lead to a lonely section title at the end of the page. - 3.
 The /MCID numbers must be unique on a page.
 So you can't use the literal in a saved box that you reuse in various places.
 This is e.g. a problem with longtable as it saves the table header and footer in a box. - 4.
 The /MCID-chunks are leaf nodes in the structure tree, so they shouldn't be nested. - 5.
 Often text in a document is created automatically or moved around: entries in the table of contents, index, bibliography and more.
-To mark these text chunks correctly one has to analyze the code creating such content to find suitable places to inject the literals. - 6.
-The literals are inserted directly and not at shipout.
-This means that due to the asynchronous page breaking of TEX the MCID-number can be wrong even if the counter is reset at every page.
-This package uses in generic mode a label-ref-system to get around this problem.
-This sadly means that often at least three compilations are needed until everything has settled down. - It can actually be worse: If the text is changed after the MCID-numbers have been assigned, and a new mc-chunk is inserted in the middle of the page, then all the numbers have to be recalculated and that requires again a number of compilations until it really settles down again.
-Internal references are especially problematic here, as the first compilation typically creates a non-link ??, and only the second inserts the structure and the new mc.
-When the reference system in LATEX will be extended, care will be taken to ensure that already the dummy text builds a chunk.
-Until then the advice is to first compile the document and resolve all cross-reference and to activate tagging only at the end.
+To mark these text chunks correctly one has to analyze the code creating such content to find suitable places to inject the literals.

-- 7. There exist environments which process their content more than once examples are align and tabularx.
-So one has to check for doublets and holes in the counting system. - 8.
+- 6. There exist environments which process their content more than once examples are align and tabularx.
+So one has to check for doublets and holes in the counting system. - 7.
 PDF is a page oriented format.
 And this means that the start and the end marker must be on the same page ... so what to do with normal paragraphs that split over pages??.
 This question will be discussed in subsection 3.2.9.